Roger Rabbit short films

 The Roger Rabbit shorts are a series of three live-action/animated short films produced by Walt Disney Feature Animation from 1989 to 1993.
-They feature Roger Rabbit, the animated protagonist from Who Framed Roger Rabbit (1988), being enlisted the task of caring for Baby Herman while his mother is absent, resulting in a plot defined by slapstick humor and visual gags.
+They feature Roger Rabbit, the animated protagonist from Who Framed Roger Rabbit (1988), being enlisted to care for Baby Herman while his mother is absent, resulting in a plot defined by slapstick humor and visual gags.
 Each short concludes with a sequence involving live-action and animation, in which the characters interact with live-action human beings, akin to the 1988 film.
-Droopy Dog from MGM makes a cameo in all of the shorts.
+The MGM character Droopy makes a cameo appearance in all three shorts.

 Charles Fleischer, Kathleen Turner, Lou Hirsch, and April Winchell returned to reprise their voice roles from the film, alongside producers Steven Spielberg, Kathleen Kennedy, Frank Marshall, and Don Hahn.
 Marshall also directed the live-action segments in the first two shorts, while Industrial Light & Magic (ILM) was responsible for the live-action visual effects.
 Produced in association with Spielberg's Amblin Entertainment, the three shorts (Tummy Trouble, Roller Coaster Rabbit and Trail Mix-Up) were originally attached to the theatrical releases of several Disney and Amblin films.
-A fourth short, Hare in My Soup, was cancelled during pre-production with three more (Clean and Oppressed, Beach Blanket Bay and Bronco Bustin' Bunny) in the planning stages also cancelled.
+A fourth short, Hare in My Soup, was cancelled during pre-production, with three more (Clean and Oppressed, Beach Blanket Bay and Bronco Bustin' Bunny) in the planning stages also cancelled.

-Despite being produced by Walt Disney Animation, these shorts heavily contained similar slapstick style to Warner Bros.
-Looney Tunes or Tex Avery cartoons, and MGM character Droopy made cameos in every one.

 Tummy Trouble

 Plot

-Roger is placed in charge of watching Baby Herman when his mother needs to step out for an hour; as soon as she leaves, Herman breaks into a heavy crying fit which Roger doesn't seem to be able to break until he pulls out a bright shiny rattle, which immediately garners Herman's attention.
-After a brief second of shaking it, Herman swallows the rattle, prompting Roger to panic and call 911 and to rush the baby to the emergency room.
-Roger is overcome with guilt when he visits, but quickly realizes Herman wants to drink from a milk bottle in the room; after Roger burps Herman, he hiccups the rattle, but finds, that in Roger's joyous celebration he accidentally swallows it, causing Baby Herman to become upset he lost his toy.
-Roger begins to dance, and has his hips rattling with the toy and giving Baby Herman some amusement, but is stunned when a doctor bursts in and mistakes Roger for Baby Herman and preps him for emergency surgery.
+Roger is placed in charge of watching Baby Herman when his mother needs to step out for an hour; as soon as she leaves, Herman breaks into a heavy crying fit, which Roger doesn't seem to be able to break until he pulls out a bright shiny rattle, which immediately garners Herman's attention.
+After a brief second of shaking it, Herman swallows the rattle, prompting Roger to panic, call 911, and rush the baby to the emergency room.
+Roger is overcome with guilt when he visits, but quickly realizes Herman wants to drink from a milk bottle in the room; after Roger burps Herman, he hiccups the rattle, but finds that in Roger's joyous celebration, he accidentally swallows it, causing Baby Herman to become upset that he lost his toy.
+Roger begins to dance, his hips rattling to the toy, giving Baby Herman some amusement, but is stunned when a doctor bursts in, mistakes him for Baby Herman, and preps him for emergency surgery.